-F. Violations of Local, State, and Federal Law
+G. Violations of Local, State, and Federal Law

-Students bear the ultimate responsibility for the effects of their decisions and behavior.
+- 1. Students bear the ultimate responsibility for the effects of their decisions and behavior.
 Students shall abide by all federal, state, and local laws.
 The Code of Conduct process may be instituted without regard to the status of civil or criminal litigation in court or criminal arrest and prosecution.
-Sanctions imposed, as a part of this process shall not be subject to change based on the outcome of any civil or criminal process.

-The college will cooperate with law enforcement and other agencies in the enforcement of criminal law on campus.
+Sanctions imposed, as a part of this process, shall not be subject to change based on the outcome of any civil or criminal process. - 2.
+The college will cooperate with law enforcement and other agencies in the enforcement of criminal law on campus, in accordance with student privacy laws, as defined by FERPA.
 Members of the college community, acting in their personal capacities, are free to interact with governmental representatives, as they deem appropriate.